Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Evaluation

 \subsection{Results and Ablations}

 \Cref{tab:eval} contains the results, measured by accuracy, for each model type.
 The learning-based model, SVM, using all input representations (textual, visual, graph) and all graph heuristic scores obtains the highest accuracy score.
 Therefore, using both graph topology information and textual embeddings leads to the best performance for our task.
-The results for each of the heuristic-based, graph topology models are shown in \Cref{tab:eval}.
-Simple heuristics (common neighbors or shortest path) are enough to achieve a good performance.
+The results for each of the heuristic-based graph-topology models are shown in \cref{tab:eval}.
+Simple heuristics (common neighbors or shortest path) are enough to perform well.

-\paragraph{Modality Ablation.} The ablation results, split by input representation are shown in \Cref{tab:eval2}.
+\paragraph{Modality Ablation.} The ablation results, split by input representation are shown in \cref{tab:eval2}.
 We analyze how different input representations influence the model's performance: textual (Sentence-BERT and CLIP textual) \vs{} visual (CLIP visual) \vs{} multi-modal (CLIP textual and visual) \vs{} graph (Sentence-BERT and CLIP textual and visual).
-The input representations are described in \Cref{sec:data_proc}.
+The input representations are described in \cref{sec:data_proc}.
 The textual embeddings are a strong signal for our task, even when not using any graph information: SVM with only Action Sentence-BERT embeddings has a 76.3\% accuracy.
 Using graph representations or graph heuristic information leads to significantly better performance (80.9\% and 91.1\% accuracy, respectively).
 The visual and multi-modal embeddings are also valuable but perform worse than the textual embeddings.
 We hypothesize that CLIP embeddings might be affected by the time misalignment between the transcript and the video.
 However, the visual modality offers important information about human actions and can be used in future work with more robust visual models.